 Noosa Heads To Sunshine Beach | Noosa National Park

-This network of walks around Noosa National Park and over the headland is world-famous, so we’re sorry to say you almost definitely WON’T have it to yourself.
-But when you see the amazing ocean views, or when you spot a koala napping in a tree, or even if a gorgeous carpet python slithers across your path, we promise you won’t notice ANYTHING else.
-There’s dolphins galore if you make an early enough start, and during whale-watching season, we can practically guarantee you’ll see a whale (and no, we don’t mean the flabby white bums of the nudists at A-Bay!)
+This network of walks around Noosa National Park and over the headland is world-famous, so we’re sorry to say you almost definitely won't have it to yourself.
+But when you see the amazing ocean views, or when you spot a koala napping in a tree, or even if a gorgeous carpet python slithers across your path, we promise you won’t notice anything else.
+There are dolphins galore if you make an early enough start, and during whale-watching season, we can practically guarantee you’ll see a whale.
 Start at the national park carpark, following the coastal track to A-Bay.
 Then, enjoy getting a bit of sand between your toes before hiking around the headland at southern end of the beach, and then down the giant staircase to Sunshine Beach.

 Buderim Forest Park | Buderim